BKLaughton/RPGhomebrew/MaterialComlexitySizeD20Crafting/README.md

 ## Progress Points (PP)

 At the beginning of each day, a crafter makes a crafting skill check to determine how much progress they make in crafting the item.
-The check is made against the Complexity DC of the item being working on.
+The check is made against the Craft DC of the item being working on.
 If successful, add the total result to the project's Progress Point (PP) total.
 If the check succeeds by 5, add double the check result to the PP total.
 If the check succeeds by 10 or more, add triple the check result in PP.

-Failing a daily progress check means that no progress is made that day.
-Failing by 5 deducts one quarter of the accrued PP. Failing by 10 deducts half of the accrued PP. Failing by 15 or more deducts all PP, destroying the project completely and requiring the crafter to start over; half of the required raw materials can be salvaged from the failed project, the other half will need to be sourced anew to resume work.
+Failing a daily progress check simply means that no progress is made that day, however, rolling a natural 1 results in a set-back.
+Calculate PP as if you'd rolled a natural 20, but then deduct that amount from the PP total.

 If the crafter doesn’t have the required tools for their craft, they get -5 on their craft check.
 If they possess masterwork tools, they get +2.
-Some crafting skills require certain facilities (e.g. smithing requires a forge).
+Some crafting skills require certain facilities (e.g. smithing requires a forge) for a daily progress to even be attempted.

 #### Helpers